ESU Procurement Policy Overview

-The following information is provided to inform current and prospective suppliers of procurement practices at East Stroudsburg University.
+The following information is provided to inform current and prospective suppliers of procurement practices for East Stroudsburg University.

-The following list of topics is not comprehensive so please contact the procurement and contracting office is you have any specific questions or concerns not addressed below:
+The following list of topics is not comprehensive so please contact the RPO Main Office 717-720-4000 if you have any specific questions or concerns not addressed below:

 Methods of Procurement